Moral Re-Armament: Beginning

-The phrase caught the mood of the time, and many public figures in Britain spoke and wrote in support.
+The phrase caught the mood of the time, and many public figures in Britain and abroad spoke and wrote in support, including ex-prime minister Stanley Baldwin, former US president Herbert Hoover, novelist Daphne du Maurier, Queen Wilhelmina of the Netherlands and King Leopold III of Belgium.
 British tennis star H. W. Austin edited the book Moral Rearmament (The Battle for Peace), which sold half a million copies.
-In 1940, the novelist Daphne du Maurier published Come Wind, Come Weather, stories of ordinary Britons who had found hope and new life through MRA.
-She dedicated it to "Frank Buchman, whose initial vision made possible the world of the living characters in these stories."
-The book sold 650,000 copies in Britain alone.
+In 1940, Daphne du Maurier, who despite her ambivalence about religion became attracted through Austin's influence to the movement's ideal of "unselfishness", published Come Wind, Come Weather, eleven "inspirational" tales of ordinary Britons who had found hope and new life through MRA.
+The booklet sold 650,000 copies in Britain alone (all 340,000 copies of the initial printing sold in two months during the Battle of Britain) and around one million copies are estimated to have been in circulation worldwide.
+Du Maurier dedicated it to "Frank Buchman, whose initial vision made possible the world of the living characters in these stories."
+She continued to campaign for MRA on radio broadcasts sent to America in 1941.